 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being through him, and without him not one thing came into being.
 What has come into being.”
 John 1:1-3

-Jesus the Word is the creator of everything; this is his world.
-This passage (John 1:1-3) not only underscores Jesus’ full ownership of all creation as his rightful possession but also serves as a foundation of his love and providential care for all he has made.
+Jesus the Word is the creator of everything; this is this world.
+This passage underscores Jesus’ full ownership of all creation as his rightful possession.
+It also reminds us of his love and providential care for all he has made.

 The gift of God in Christ Jesus is the key to every act of Christian giving.
 We give because he first gave to us, riches “immeasurably more than all we ask or imagine” (Eph 3:20).

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 John 3:16